-Prior to sowing, amend the soil with 2-4 inches of organic matter or 4-6 cups of an all-purpose fertilizer per 100 square feet of planting area.
+Prior to sowing, amend the soil with 2 to 4 inches (5-10 cm.) of organic matter or 4 to 6 cups (about 1 L.) of an all-purpose fertilizer per 100 square feet (9.29 sq. m.) of planting area.
 Remove any rock or other large impediments to reduce root malformation.

-Plant the seeds for black salsify growing at a depth of ½ inch in rows 10-15 inches apart.
-Thin black salsify to 2 inches apart.
+Plant the seeds for black salsify growing at a depth of ½ inch (1 cm.) in rows 10 to 15 inches (25-38 cm.) apart.
+Thin black salsify to 2 inches 5 cm.) apart.
 Keep the soil uniformly moist.
-Side dress the plants with a nitrogen based fertilizer in mid-summer.
+Side dress the plants with a nitrogen based fertilizer in midsummer.

-Black salsify roots can be stored at 32 F. (0 C.) in a relative humidity of between 95-98 percent.
+Black salsify roots can be stored at 32 degrees F. (0 C.) in a relative humidity of between 95 to 98 percent.
 The roots can tolerate a slight freeze and, in fact, can be stored in the garden until needed.
 In cold storage with high relative humidity, the roots will keep for two to four months.